chsteinhauer/SMC-0/README.md

 * Vocal performances contain moments when a singer takes breath.
 It is not always audible enough to become a problem.
 However, quier singing recording may be disrupted by the unwanted breating sounds.

 ##### Tonal balance
 * When working with audio, specifically musical pieces, producers, sound engineers & composers would often like the tonal balance to be evened out across the frequency spectrum.
-The goal is to not have some segments of the audio be much higher in the mid frequencies in comparision to the lows.
+The goal is *not* have some segments of the audio be much higher in eg. the mid frequencies in comparision to the lows.

 ##### Muddiness & Boominess
 * Muddiness occur in audio when having a variety of sound sources in the lower frequency field clashing with eachother.
-In addition to muddiness 'boominess' a similar term known as an excessive amount of bass in the sound reproduced by a loudspeaker.
+In addition to muddiness 'boominess' is a similar term known as an excessive amount of bass in the sound reproduced by a loudspeaker.

 ### User research